Tag Archives: Culture

 Retail Therapy

 Retail therapy is a good option for rainy days on the Costa del Sol.
 There are several Shopping Malls here on the coast offering an abundant array of retail stores all under one roof.
 You will find all the popular high street brands as well home furnishing, toys, cosmetics, supermarkets and technology stores such as Apple and FNAC.
 The shopping centers offer eating establishments to satisfy all tastes and for movie lovers each Shopping Mall has it´s own several screen cinema.
-Check for screening in Original Version.
+Check for movie screening in Original Language.

 Parque Comercial La Cañada, Carretera de Ojén s/n, 29600 Marbella Miramar Centro Comercial, Avda. de la Encarnación, s/n, 29640 Fuengirola Plaza Major Malaga Calle Alfonso Ponce de León, 3-2, 29004 Málaga